SKD: Keypoint Detection for Point Clouds using Saliency Estimation

-In this way the extracted initial saliency corresponds to specific points in the point cloud with good activations and are valuable based on the gradient of that layer w.r.t. the input.
-From a geometric perspective this can be thought of projecting the feature signal through to the input point cloud, determining how good individual points are.
-An example projection can be seen in~\figref{fig:approach_qualitative}.
-The initial saliences are of the same dimension as the input point cloud, $S(P) \in \mathbb{R}^3$.
+where, $S(P) \in \mathbb{R}^{N \text{x} 3}$.
+In this way the extracted initial saliency corresponds to specific points in the point cloud that have good activations and are valuable based on the gradient of that layer w.r.t. the input point cloud.
+From a geometric perspective this can be thought of as projecting the feature signal through to the input point cloud and determining the value of individual points (see example projection in~\figref{fig:approach_qualitative}).

-We take these saliences and determine a secondary saliency score per point, defined as $s_i$ for each point $i \in P$.
-The score weights the contribution of $S(P)$ by the distance from the center of the point cloud in the Spherical Coordinate system.
+We take the initial saliency computed from~\eqref{eq:saliency} and determine a secondary saliency score per point, defined as $s_i$ for each point.
+The score weighs the contribution of $S(P)$ by the distance from the median of the point cloud~\cite{pointCloudSal_ICCV19}.
 The score is formally defined as:

-where $j \in \{1,2,3\}$ defines each of the Cartesian coordinates $x,y,z$ of point $i \in P$, $\odot$ is the Hadamard Product and $r_i=\sqrt{\sum_{j=1}^{3}(x_{ij}-\mathit{median}(x_{ij}))^2}$ is the distance of point $i$ to the median of the spherical core of the point cloud~\cite{pointCloudSal_ICCV19}.
-In other words, we transfer the gradient and its activations under the orthogonal coordinates and measure the offset from the center of the point cloud.
+where $j \in \{1,2,3\}$ defines each of the Cartesian coordinates $x,y,z$ of point $p_i \in P$ and $r_i=\sqrt{\sum_{j=1}^{3}(x_{ij}-\mathit{median}(x_{ij}))^2}$ is the distance of point $i$ to the median of the point cloud.
+Therefore, further away points will have higher score, and points closer to the center will have lower score (see~\figref{fig:approach_qualitative}).
+This design decision is motivated by the high density of points near the origin of the sensor (see distribution of points of 3DFeatNet vs SKD in~\figref{fig:kitti_qualitative}).
+Also, note that well distributed keypoints in two point clouds will likely result in a more robust solution.

-This transforms the original point cloud to a spherical coordinate system, and thus, further away points will have higher score, and points closer to the centre will have lower score (see~\figref{fig:approach_qualitative}).
-The reasoning for this is that under any rotation and translation of the input, the centre of the point cloud will not change, and is therefore less informative.
-Furthermore, when performing geometric registration, selected models (points) further apart will provide a more robust solution in comparison to points very close together.

-Finally, the saliences are normalized to have a zero mean and unit variance within a single point cloud.
-The saliency ensures a good spatial distribution of the selected points while also selecting points with good activations based on the descriptor network.~\figref{fig:approach_qualitative} illustrates the saliences of an example input point cloud at each stage of the computation.
+Finally, in accordance with standard deep learning practices, the input saliences are normalized to have zero mean and unit variance within a single point cloud.
+The final saliency ensures a good spatial distribution of the selected points while also selecting points with good activations based on the descriptor network.~\figref{fig:approach_qualitative} illustrates the saliences of an example input point cloud at each stage of computation.